 You will be contacted only if UNHCR wishes to pursue your application.
 If you are not selected and are interested in future internship opportunities please re-apply.

-No provision is made for remuneration of Interns.
-All costs connected with Internships must therefore be borne by the Interns or their sponsoring institutions or governments, including costs relating to travel, living and accommodation.
+All costs connected with Internships must be borne by the interns, including costs relating to travel, visas, accommodation, vaccines, medical insurance and living expenses